Breath holding spell

 Other tests that may be done include:

 Breath holding can be a frightening experience for parents.
-But once the doctor has diagnosed your child with breath holding spells, you can take the following steps:
+If your child has been diagnosed with breath holding spells, take the following steps:

 - Place a cold cloth on your child's forehead during a spell to help shorten the episode.

 - After the spell, try to be calm.
-Avoid giving too much attention to the child, as this can reinforce the behaviors that led to the event.
+Avoid giving too much attention to the child, as this can reinforce the behaviors that led to the spell.

 - Avoid situations that cause a child's temper tantrums.
 This can help reduce the number of spells.

-Breath holding spells that do not cause the child to become faint are best ignored, in the same way temper tantrums are ignored.
-See also: Temper tantrums
+- Ignore breath holding spells that do not cause your child to faint.
+Ignore the spell in the same way you ignore temper tantrums .

 When to Contact a Medical Professional